-Chris Colfer's latest book The Land Of Stories: An Author's Odyssey comes out this week, marking the fifth release in the franchise.
-First rising to prominence in 2009 for his critically acclaimed and award-winning role as Kurt Hummel on Glee, Colfer has since excelled at everything he has put his mind to, whether it be acting or writing.
+Chris Colfer's latest book The Land Of Stories: Worlds Collide comes out this week, marking the sixth and final release in the franchise.
+First rising to prominence in 2009 for his critically acclaimed and award-winning role as Kurt Hummel on #Glee, Colfer has since excelled at everything he has put his mind to, whether it be acting or writing.
 With prestigious titles in both professions, it seems like Mr. Colfer can do no wrong — and rightly so.

-Considering the fact that he does such an amazing job as an actor, it's pretty awesome that Colfer is equally good at something else.
-His acclaimed The Land Of Stories book series is a New York Times best-selling series, with each individual book ranking high on the list — making him a four time New York Times bestselling author.
-The series is beloved by children (and adults) and continues to thrive upon this week's release of the fifth installment.
+Considering the fact that he does such an amazing job as an actor, it's a testament to Colfer that he is equally good at something else.
+His acclaimed The Land Of Stories book series is a New York Times best-selling series, with each individual book ranking high on the list — making him a five time New York Times bestselling author.
+The series is beloved by children (and adults) and continues to thrive upon this week's release of the final installment.

-However, the writing doesn't stop there, as Colfer also happens to be a very talented screenwriter.
+But the writing doesn't stop there, as Colfer also happens to be a very talented screenwriter.
 He wrote the screenplay for his 2012 film Struck By Lightning, as well as executive producing and starring in it.
 The film is an independent gem that is very relevant to many young people and it's also got some great, hilarious moments, particularly between Colfer and Rebel Wilson.
-Colfer also adapted it in the book Struck By Lightning: The Carson Phillips Journal.
-And finally, he wrote the Season 5 episode of Glee "Old Dogs, New Tricks" which was one of the best episodes of the season.
+Moreover, he wrote the Season 5 episode of Glee "Old Dog, New Tricks" which was one of the best episodes of the season.

 He Is An Amazing Actor

-His strong acting chops were once again on display in Struck By Lightning, he was brilliant as the arrogant and angry Carson Phillips.
-Colfer also had two hilarious guest appearances on Hot In Cleveland and can next be seen in the upcoming Absolutely Fabulous: The Movie.
-He is also due to play the lead role in Joe Stephenson's upcoming Noel Coward biopic.
+His strong acting chops were once again on display in Struck By Lightning, where he excelled as the arrogant and angry Carson Phillips.
+He also had two hilarious guest appearances on Hot In Cleveland and had moviegoers laughing with his unforgettable performance as Christopher in Absolutely Fabulous: The Movie.

-Chris Colfer is, without a doubt, one of the greatest young actors in the world at the moment and I hope we get to see him back on our TV screens again very soon, because he thrives in front of the camera.
+Undoubtedly one of the greatest young actors in the world at the moment, I hope we get to see Colfer back on our TV screens again very soon, because he thrives in front of the camera.

 He Has An Incredible Voice

-I had the pleasure of hearing him sing live at the Glee Live Tour back in 2011 and can honestly say that he has one of the best voices I have ever heard.
+I had the pleasure of hearing him sing live at the Glee Live Tour back in 2011 and can honestly say that his voice is even stronger in person.
 With the ability to perform sassy Broadway numbers, pop classics and powerful ballads, Colfer's Kurt Hummel found himself giving the almighty Rachel Berry a run for her money on more than one occasion.
 From Whitney Houston to Madonna, Kurt could literally sing anything and was rightfully recognized as one the best singers on TV.

 Some moments will live on in TV history forever: "Who Shot J.R?", Buffy vs. Dracula, and of course, the final episode of Friends.
 Then there's Glee's Kurt Hummel dancing perfectly in sync to Beyonce's "Single Ladies" in his bedroom while wearing a unitard.
 He was also accompanied by Tina (Jenna Ushkowitz) and Brittany (Heather Morris — who was brought in to teach the choreography to the actors and ended up staying on as Brittany).